Learn how to breastfeed

 Breastfeeding is undeniably best for your baby and completely natural for you both.
-But like any new experience it can take a little time to master.
-So don’t be disappointed if you find things a little challenging at first.
+But like any new

 - Hold your baby’s whole body close with their nose in line with your nipple